Boab Tree Trail

 Description of image

-The Boab Tree at Louge River is a striking natural landmark located directly along the highway at the entrance to Western Australia's West Kimberley region.
+The Boab Tree at Louge River is a striking natural landmark located directly along the highway at the entrance to the West Kimberley region.
 Known for its massive, bottle-shaped trunk, this ancient tree stands out in the rugged landscape.
 Boabs (Adansonia gregorii) are significant to Indigenous cultures for their uses in food, medicine, and shelter.

 Boab Prison Tree